YashRavipati1/ChicagoMetro/README.md

 ### PyWebIO Interface:

 The front-end interface of the project is built using PyWebIO, a user-friendly library for creating web applications.
 The Streamlit interface provides an intuitive and interactive experience for users to input their desired start and end stations and receive instructions.

+## Dependencies

+Please install python if not installed already.
+Open your terminal and navigate to the directory in which this repository is cloned.
+Then run "pip install -r requirements.txt" in your terminal.
+This will install all the required dependencies to run the program.

+## How to Run

+Open your terminal and navigate to the directory in which this repository is cloned.
+Type "python web_app.py" into your terminal and click enter.
+A tab should open in your browser with the metro app.